AdityaBahl/Tic-Tac-Toe-using-Python/README.md

 # Contributions

-1. This does not currently have a GUI or Front-end, if anyone is interested in contributing, kindly the pull and request 🤗.
+1. This does not currently have a GUI or Front-end, if anyone is interested in contributing, kindly pull and request 🤗.
-2. This project does not have a mode to select between AI player and human player, which would have made the game more interesting, if anyone is interested in contributing, kindly the pull and request 🤗.
+2. This project does not have a mode to select between AI player and human player, which would have made the game more interesting, if anyone is interested in contributing, kindly pull and request 🤗.

 # Conclusion